 We also apply our materials integrity expertise within other markets in the microelectronics industry, such as the data storage market.

-Our customers benefit from our comprehensive product line, advanced manufacturing capabilities, extensive polymer expertise, industry and applications knowledge and worldwide infrastructure.
+Our comprehensive product line, advanced manufacturing capabilities, extensive polymer expertise, industry and applications knowledge and worldwide infrastructure benefit our customers and position us for growth.

 Comprehensive Product Line